Hughes–Stovin syndrome

-Hughes–Stovin Syndrome (HSS) is a rare autoimmune disorder often described as inflammation in relation to blood vessels, a form of vasculitis.
-It is not associated with any known cause and is typically characterized by multiple pulmonary artery aneurysms and deep vein thromboses.
+Hughes–Stovin syndrome (HSS) is a rare autoimmune disorder often described as inflammation in relation to blood vessels, a form of vasculitis.
+It is not associated with any known cause and is typically characterized by multiple aneurysms in pulmonary arteries and deep vein thromboses.
 It is named after the two British physicians, John Patterson Hughes and Peter George Ingle Stovin, who first described it in 1959.
 HSS is presumed to be a rare variant of Behçet's disease, which entails more general problems with the circulatory system.
 Due to its clinical similarity with Behçet's disease, it has also been referred to as 'Incomplete Behçet's disease.'
 Most patients are young adult males between the age of 20–40.

 Common clinical presentations include fever, cough, dyspnea and hemoptysis.
 Radiological features are similar to those of Behçet's disease.

 Signs and symptoms

 The signs and symptoms of the disease are mostly associated by the diagnostic feature of the disease, the presence of both pulmonary artery aneurysms and deep vein thromboses.
 Other symptoms to this disease are typically secondary to these two conditions, the common reported clinical symptoms present in patients are listed below;